We are committed to ensuring our research community makes the outputs from ESRC-funded research publicly available.

 The research councils began implementing this through a number of cross-research council working groups, also liaising with all interested parties including the academic community, publishers, and organisations such as JISC and the Research Information Network.

-Meanwhile in June 2012 the Working Group on Expanding Access to Published Research Findings (the 'Finch Group', chaired by Dame Janet Finch) published their report 'Accessibility, sustainability, excellence: how to expand access to research publications' (RIN website), which sets out a road map to improve open access to scholarly literature.
+Meanwhile in June 2012 the Working Group on Expanding Access to Published Research Findings (the 'Finch Group', chaired by Dame Janet Finch) published their report 'Accessibility, sustainability, excellence: how to expand access to research publications' (PDF, ACU website), which sets out a road map to improve open access to scholarly literature.

 The research councils used the findings of the Finch Group to further develop the policies that they have had in place since 2005.
 This culminated in the new policy on open access announced in July 2012.